 Children 5yo and below Free

-I briefed Achita before entering Sistine Chapel that she had to stay quiet.
-We were also not allowed to take any pictures inside the chapel.
+I briefed Achita before entering Sistine Chapel so she knows what to expect as we are asked to stay quiet inside the chapel.
+We are also not allowed to take photographs inside the chapel in order to protect the artwork.

 The Vatican Gardens date back to medieval times when orchards and vineyards extended north of the Papal Apostolic Palace.
 Pope Nicholas III in 1279 moved his residence to the Vatican from the Lateran Palace, closing this area with walls.
 He created an orchard, a meadow and a garden.
 At the beginning of the 16th century, during the papacy of Julius II, a remodeling of the landscape was carried out and under the original design of Donato Bramante was divided into three new courtyards: the Cortile del Belvedere, the Library Courtyard and the Cortile della Pigna with the landscape design of the Renaissance.
 Also in Renaissance style a rectangular labyrinth was created made in boxwood (shrubs and small evergreen trees) and framed with pinewood and Lebanon cedar.
 In the place where Nicholas III built a wall, Bramante built a great defensive rectilinear wall.